Overview of the mental health laws

 If you become a patient under the Mental Health Act:

-- your right to refuse treatment can be overridden during various stages of the assessment and treatment processes (see “The compulsory assessment process” and “Compulsory Treatment Orders” in this chapter)
+- your right to refuse treatment can be overridden during various stages of the assessment and treatment processes (see: “The compulsory assessment process”).

 - you can be made to stay in hospital.

-Note: The responsible clinician (see below) should, if possible, try to get the patient’s consent to any treatment, even when the treatment is authorised under the Mental Health Act without the patient’s consent.
+Note: The responsible clinician (see: “Definitions of key terms and descriptions of key people“) should, if possible, try to get the patient’s consent to any treatment, even when the patient is being treated under the Mental Health Act without their consent.

 Main principles of the Mental Health Act